OneSignalDevelopers/unsubscribe-page-sample/README.md

 1. **Email Link**: The user receives an email containing the unsubscribe link.
 2. **Click Action**: When the user clicks the link, they are directed to your custom unsubscribe page, and the query parameters `app_id`, `notification_id`, `token` are passed along.
 3. **Page Load**: Upon loading, the `DOMContentLoaded` event triggers the JavaScript code.
-4. **URL Parsing**: The function `unsubscribeURL` extracts the query parameters to construct the OneSignal API endpoint for unsubscribing.
+4. **URL Parsing**: The function `unsubscribeURL` extracts the query parameters to construct the OneSignal API endpoint for unsubscribing and its supporting metadata.
 5. **Button Configuration**:
    - The form's action attribute is set to this API endpoint in the form example.
    - In the button example, a click event listener is added to the button to make a POST request to this API endpoint.